reslp/blog/_posts/2020-01-19-Metagenome-binning.md

 ---
 layout: post
-title: A script to run and combine results of Metagenome binners
+title: Binning Metagenomes using Docker containers
 ---

+I wrote a script to run and combine results of multiple metagenome binners using Docker containers to automate and standardize my workflow on different computers.

 # Binning metagenomes